ajon542/GameEngine/README.md

 greatest rendering techniques may not be one of the highest priorities of this project.

 ## Current Goal
-Integrate AvalonDock to the project and make dockable windows based on the Window menu item.
+Make adding game objects to the scene more intuitive.
+This will most likely involve improving the batching of objects to be rendered and the use of the scene camera.

 ## TODO
 (not in any particular order)